Manmeet8/sampling/README.md

 # ML Sampling Techniques Comparison

-This project compares the performance of 5 different machine learning models on 5 different sampling techniques for imbalanced dataset.
+This project evaluates the effectiveness of 5 different sampling techniques for imbalanced datasets using 5 machine learning models.
+The goal is to compare the performance of each technique and model combination to identify the best approach for addressing class imbalance.

 ### The sampling techniques used in this project are: